How To Spot the Signs of Drug Use in Teens

 Tolerance- when used early on, teenagers can develop a high tolerance to drugs

 Ethical values and behaviors are best learned from the people who practice them, rather than through lectures.
 If a teen witnesses his parents using alcohol or substances on a regular basis, they’ll naturally be drawn to them as well.
-Because alcohol, nicotine, and tobacco are legal for adults, teens can assume they are safe for them to use, although this is not the case.
+Since alcohol, nicotine, and tobacco are legal for adults, teens can mistakenly view them as safe or acceptable for their own use.

 Check your insurance